 The creator, the maintainer, and the destroyer of the world is beyond both the smallest and the biggest in the world.
 When one attains this state he himself becomes the creator, the maintainer and the destroyer of the world.
 On one side the world and on the other the sat-chit-ananda does he experience.
 When he looks to neither side he is in the state beyond both - the state of 'Only'; that is, he himself becomes the sat-chit-ananda and in that state he knows nothing as to what is happening due to him.
 Since, however, he has attained - experienced thp state of 'not knowing' 'apparent 'knowing' and pure or original 'knowing' even though in that state of 'Only' he understands nothing he can return to any of them whenever he so desires without any effort - without any means; a person who can do like that is the perfect one.
 He can experience what he likes, or remain in that state of 'Only' without experiencing anything.
 Such a person can be called by any name - sat-chit-ananda, God, or a Satpurusha.
 What must happen to one to experience all these three states?
 His knowing about the world must completely cease while yet in his body, i.e. he must attain the state of 'not knowing'.
 Somebody might say that since we were originally in the state of 'not knowing', where was the necessity to bring us down in the dualistic aspect of this world?
-The reply to this is that in the Beginning, that state of 'not knowing' was an epithet of the pure state of 'knowing' prior to coming into Being of the world - of the human being, and hence it was not capable of experiencing the state of sat-chit-ananda; that 'not knowing' was meant for one purpose, to evolve itself into the world - into a human form to experience the pure state of 'knowing' through him.
+The reply to this is that in the Beginning, that state of 'not knowing' was an epithet of the pure state of 'an ext-chit-ananda; that 'not knowing' was meant for one purpose, to evolve itself into the world - into a human form to experience the pure state of 'knowing' through him.
 That is why when through a human form it returns to the state of 'not knowing', then alone it will be able to experience the sat-chit-ananda.
-When one experiences that he is neither a sufferer nor an enjoyer and that all happiness emanates from himself then he loses the apparent and attains the real state of sat-chit-ananda, and then he is able to experience the world - the apparent state of sat-chit-ananada and the state beyond both - the state of 'Only' - where there is no experience of anything whatever; he now experiences that all the states emerge from himself and merge into himself.
+When one experiences that he is neither a sufferer nor an enjoyer and that all happiness emanates from himself then he loses the apparent and attains the real state of sat-chit-ananda, and then he is able to experience the world - the apparent state of sat-chit-ananda and the state beyond both - the state of 'Only' - where there is no experience of anything whatever; he now experiences that all the states emerge from himself and merge into himself.